vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 ```

 On submission, the SR controllers react by provisioning and configuring the specified resources.
-For example the `SRP` processor type, defined in the `Processor` CRD, instructs the SR to provision the built-in, general purpose, [SRP processor](./architecture/processors/srp/overview.md) implementation.
+For example the `SRP` processor type, defined in the `Processor` CR, instructs the SR to provision the built-in, general purpose, [SRP processor](./architecture/processors/srp/overview.md) implementation.

-Likewise if the messaging middleware claimed by the `Stream` CRDs (in this example: Apache Kafka and RabbitMQ) is not available, the controllers for the [ClusterStreams](./architecture/cluster-streams/overview.md) will detect and auto-provision it.
+Likewise if the messaging middleware claimed by the `Stream` CRs (in this example: Apache Kafka and RabbitMQ) is not available, the controllers for the [ClusterStreams](./architecture/cluster-streams/overview.md) will detect and auto-provision it.

 Developers have different options to build their own data transformation logic.
 Depending on the extension approach, processor are grouped in the following types: